bash0/cewe2pdf/README.md

 options:
-  -h, --help            show this help message and exit --keepDoublePages     Each page in the .pdf will be a double-sided page, instead of a normal single page. (default:
+  -h, --help            show this help message and exit --keepDoublePages     Each page in the .pdf will be a double-sided page, instead of a normal single page. (default: False) --pages PAGES         Page numbers to render, e.g. 1,2,4-9 (default: None, which of course processes all the pages).
+These refer to the inside page numbers as you see them in the album editor - the first user editable inside page is number 1.
+If you want the front cover, then ask for page 0.
+Asking for the back cover explicitly will not work!
-                        False)
-  --pages PAGES         Page numbers to render, e.g. 1,2,4-9 (default: None) --tmp-dir MCFXTMPDIR  Directory for .mcfx file extraction (default: None) --appdata-dir APPDATADIR
+  --tmp-dir MCFXTMPDIR  Directory for .mcfx file extraction (default: None) --appdata-dir APPDATADIR
                         Directory for persistent app data, eg ttf fonts converted from otf fonts (default: None)